+Details of property for valuation:

-of property Entire Basement & Ground Floor
+Entire Basement & Ground Floor

 The property under reference is at entire Ground and basement floor.
 At the time of inspection, we found that property on ground and basement floor was in poor condition.
 The property consists of Vitrified Flooring, M.S.
 Rolling Shutter, Wooden flush door, Concealed plumbing & open electrification.

 Area as per Description of Capital Value Calculation: